 Kidwelly Castle, Carmarthenshire, West Wales

-Dolwyddelan Castle, Conwy, North Wales
+Castell Dolwyddelan (Dolwyddelan Castle), Conwy, North Wales

 Native Welsh castles always seem to be in the prettiest places (the Normans were more boringly pragmatic).
 The square tower looks gorgeous on its rocky plinth, overlooking the site of an earlier castle, Tomen Castell.
 Edward I garrisoned troops at Dolwyddelan, issuing them with white uniforms for winter warfare.